 The Club in its present guise was formed in 1948 by twelve villagers who at that time were bowling on the lawns of Rookery House.
 Fred Briggs, the landlord of The Bull PH, offered to lay a three-rink green on land to the rear of the pub, but this was opposed by the Reverend Boulton a Club member.

 After a couple of years a three-rink green was laid on land owned by Mr. Rolfe on the corner of College Road, for which he received a bottle of whisky each Christmas.
 After his death the land passed to Mrs. Gorringe (a relative) and fortunately she and her husband allowed the arrangement to continue.
 It was said that Club members remarked that the vegetable and flower beds that surrounded the green were in better condition than the playing surface.
-To this day, the daffodils that surrounded the green still make an annual appearance.
 Many of the local clubs playing in those days are no longer in existence, Chilton Village, Stone, ‘Half Moon’ Hawkridge, ’Chequers’ Prestwood and ‘Bridgewater Arms´ Little Gaddesden, are all gone.